gugugiyu/PythonList/readme.md

 - Replication of Python List in C with integrated function featuring:
 ```
 - Initilization
+- Searching with index or data
 - Insertion
 - Deletion
 - Integrated print function
 - Reversal
+- Auto-type detect using generic selection
 ```